colbyb2/clove-ios/Clove/Notes.md

 ## Features
 Mark sub tasks as complete [X] when finished.

-### CSV Export
-Description: Allow users to export their data as a CSV file.
-Sub-Tasks:
-- Add export data button to Settings [X]
-- Create a sheet that opens when export data is clicked that allows the user to choose which categories/symptoms to include in the csv file (or all).
-[X]
-- Create a DataManager class.
-This should have the @Observable macro and should be a singleton.
-This class will contain the logic for exporting data.
-[X]
-- Write the export function.
-Turn the data the user wants into the proper csv file.
-Allow them to export to files or wherever else is a valid destination.
-[X]

-### Weather Tracking
-Description: Instead of using WeatherKit or any API, the user will select the current weather from list of choices (if they enable weather as a tracked feature).
-- Add Weather field to UserSettings (if not already there) [X]
-- Double check that DailyLog, LogData, and Migration schema accounts for weather.
-[X]
-- Add a tracking option to the onboarding selection options.
-[X]
-- Add a weather selection to the TodayView that allows the user to select that days weather.
-[X]

 ### Medication Tracking
 Description: Allow users to track their regular medications with a simple daily checklist approach.
 Track medication history (started/stopped/dosage changes) automatically for insights and correlation analysis.

-**Phase 1: Core Medication Tracking**
-- Create TrackedMedication data model with id, name, dosage, instructions, isAsNeeded fields [X]
-- Create MedicationHistoryEntry data model for tracking medication changes over time [X]
-- Add database migration for TrackedMedication and MedicationHistoryEntry tables [X]
-- Create MedicationRepository (@Observable singleton) for managing user's regular medications [X]
-- Update DailyLog to store medication adherence data (which meds were actually taken) [X]
-- Update LogData class to include medicationsTaken array matching DailyLog structure [X]

-**Phase 2: Medication Setup & Management**
-- Create MedicationSetupSheet for adding/editing regular medications [X]
-- Design medication entry form with name, dosage, instructions, and as-needed toggle [X]
-- Implement medication list management (add, edit, delete with confirmation) [X]
-- Add medication setup access from Settings view [X]
-- Create medication suggestion system for common medications [X]
-- Implement medication search/autocomplete functionality [X]

-**Phase 3: Daily Tracking Interface**
-- Create a selector similar to Weather for medication in TodayView [X]
-- When this is clicked, open a sheet like Weather where the user is displayed a list of their medications.
-[X]
-- Don't use toggles, use a "Checklist" of sort as the UI showing medication name and dosage [X]
-- Add medication section to TodayView (only show if trackMeds enabled) [X]
-- Implement taken/not-taken state with visual feedback and haptic response [X]
-- Add "Add one-time medication" option for occasional meds [X]
-- Update TodayViewModel to handle medication adherence saving [X]

-**Phase 4: Automatic History Tracking**
-- Implement automatic history entry creation when medications are added/removed [X]
-- Detect dosage changes and create history entries with before/after values [X]
-- Add change detection logic to compare medication lists over time [X]
-- Create medication timeline view for viewing history [X]
-- Implement medication change notifications/prompts for user context [X]

-**Phase 5: Integration & Polish**
-- Update onboarding to include medication tracking option [ ]
-- Add medication data to CSV export functionality [ ]
-- Update DailyLogDetailView to show medications taken that day [ ]
-- Ensure medication data persists correctly across app launches [ ]
-- Add medication adherence percentage calculations [ ]
-- Implement medication-related accessibility features [ ]

 **Phase 6: Insights & Analytics (Future)**
 - Add medication adherence tracking to InsightsView [ ]